 If you have a toddler or older child then be sure to make use of your ok to wake clock.
 On Saturday, March 9 make sure to move the clock forward one hour, so that your child knows that they have to stay in bed until the new wake up time.

 Actively prepare for the week before springing forward.

 No matter how you decide to handle spring forward, remember that it is important to make sure that your little one remains well rested and if they happen to lose sleep, you make up for that by putting them to bed early and ensuring they nap well.
 If you find your little one struggles to adjust to the time change, please do not hesitate to reach out.
-I offer packages to suit all needs and budgets from a sleep chat to a 2 week package of support.
+I offer packages to suit all needs and budgets from a sleep strategy session to a 2-week package of support.